substrate-asia/hackathon-2022-winter/teams/101-O20k/README.md

 ### Background
 In current technology state of the art, there are two ways to exchange tokens deployed on different public chains, the one is through CEX, the other is transferring through bridges first and then swapping.
 In Web3 world, CEX is just a temporary solution because there's no need for Web3 if centralized.
+We know that CEX has a high speed for exchanges, but a more important thing is that it provides a free way for most kinds of tokens no matter which blockchain they are deployed on.
+But now, we will provide an absulotely decentralized way.
 With bridges, the assets should be locked on one chain and minted on another chain so that your assets are cut into different parts on different chains and one part can be only used on one chain at a time.
 Moreover, many [secure events](https://github.com/xiyu1984/Blog/blob/main/docs/Multi-Chain%20Events.md) happened on current bridges.

-We are building an absolute decentralized and cryptographic-based solution to solve these problems, through which the exchanging between tokens deployed on different chains can be processed and verified determinedly.
-Besides, there's no need to divide of your assets into different isolated parts, and, on the contrary, your assets can be accessed from any chain to be treated as a whole.
+We will provide an absolutely decentralized and cryptographic-based solution to solve these problems, through which the exchange between tokens deployed on different chains can be processed with determining security.
+Besides, there's no need to divide your assets into different isolated parts, on the contrary, your assets can be accessed from any chain and be treated as a whole.

 ### Introduction
-Our solution is called `Omniverse Protocol Stack`, **`O20k`** for short.
-`O20k` works on top of different blockchains, which provides an `OTP`(Omniverse Token Protocol) with a related `OSP`(Omniverse Swap Protocol).
+We are building an absolutely decentralized swap platform called `Omniverse Protocol Stack` (`O20k` for short) to make exchanges for different kinds of tokens distributed all over the Web3 world.
+First, we provide a brand new token protocol called `Omniverse Token Protocol`(`OTP` for short), whose legality can be synchronized to any chain where `OTP` is deployed so that it to be accessed and operated anywhere at the same time as a whole, which is unlike being divided into isolated parts by token bridges.
+Besides, `OTP` is able to be compatible with current single-chain token protocols.
+Second, an `Omniverse Swap Protocol` (`OSP` for short) is provided to make exchanges for different kinds of OTP tokens just like a CEX did but in a decentralized way.
+One `OTP` token can directly exchange with another `OTP` token on Polkadot, and the related states could be verifiable on other `O20k` deployed ecosystems such as Ethereum, NEAR, Flow, Move chains, etc.
+Moreover, AMM is used to make calculations for exchanges and we innovatively worked out a new mathematical model called `O-AMM` to implement it, which can provide a wider "smooth trading range" than state of art and still keep the price sensitivity.

-The core workflow of `O20k` is driven by a Substrate Parachain we will build, which can connect the other Parachains by `XCM` so that `O20k` could provide services for the whole ecosystem of Polkadot.
+We will build a Substrate Parachain to make out `O20k`, which can connect the other Parachains by `XCM` so that `O20k` could provide services for the whole ecosystem of Polkadot.

 * The `OTP` has the following features:
   * The token based on `OTP` deployed on different chains is not separated but as a whole.
 If someone has one `OT`P based token $X$ on Polkadot, he will have one on Ethereum and other chains at the same time.
   * The state of the tokens based on `OTP` is synchronous on different chains.
 If someone sends/receives one token $X$ on Polkadot, he will send/receive one token $X$ on Ethereum and other chains at the same time.